 Steering Clear of the Yellow Light Trap

 Have you ever heard of the Yellow Light Trap?
 How about the Lag Trap, or even the Left Turn Trap?
 If you haven’t, don’t worry.
-Dents Unlimited Columbia knows that most drivers don’t know about it until it’s too late.
+North Star Collision Repair Inc. knows that most drivers don’t know about it until it’s too late.

 What most drivers don’t know is that even while they’re making a left turn on a yellow light, it doesn't necessarily mean that the opposing cars also have a yellow light.
-In other words, many traffic lights in Columbia, MO are not correctly staggered and when you assume that the other drivers have a yellow light, their light may still green.
+In other words, many traffic lights in Orangevale, CA are not correctly staggered and when you assume that the other drivers have a yellow light, their light may still green.
 That’s when the drama starts!

 Don’t Trust ANY Traffic Light to Be Right!